jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 (a) For algorithm 6, does increasing the number of threads improve performance or hurt performance?
 Use data to back up your answer.

-(b) What is the speedup when you use 2, 4, 8, 16 threads (only answer with up to the number of cores on your system).
+(b) What is the speedup when you use 2, 4, 8, and 16 threads (only answer with up to the number of cores on your system).

 ### Question 3